 The christening party watches as Wahoo enters the channel.

-...And nudges her back to the pier.
+The tug nudges her back towards the pier.
 Another four months of fitting out

 will take place before she is commissioned on June 15, 1942.